 You can play a role in developing our "People Like Us" anti-stigma campaign to help underserved populations in Prince George's and Baltimore Counties achieve mental and behavioral wellness!
 The COVID-19 pandemic has only increased symptoms of mental illness, substance use and chronic diseases, especially among those from low-income and historically underrepresented communities.
 We need your help.

-Paca House was first launched in 1996 by VOACC as a comprehensive response to widespread homelessness among vulnerable populations in Baltimore City and surrounding environs.
-The facility and program were designed to help low-income and homeless adults make positive life changes through permanent housing and supportive services provided on-site by VOACC staff.
+Paca House was first launched in 1996 as a comprehensive response to widespread homelessness among vulnerable populations in Baltimore City and surrounding environs.
+The facility and program are designed to help low-income and homeless adults, seniors, persons with disabilities and veterans make positive life changes through 92 units of permanent housing and supportive services provided by VOACC staff and partnering local agencies and organizations within the community.

 WHO WE ARE